keboola/website/_solutions/solutions.md

   block: article-list-hp
   headline: Get all your data, act on it immediately !
 Increase profit and market
     share.
+- template: article-list-one-row
+  block: article-list-one-row
+  headline: Retail
+  content: In the heart of retail is purchase and warehouse management, through store
+    locations sales/same store comparisons, throughput and connection to customized CRM activities in marketing modern retail operations are very data heavy.
+The challenge is to not only connect all the data from internal system, 3rd party system and create a single view of customer, but allow collaboration through every department and always measure profitability of the whole customer journey.
+  list:
+  - desc: Store retail management and warehouse purchase predictions at McPen
+    title: McPen
+  - desc: From company operations to data driven customer experience and marketing
+    title: Slevomat.cz
+  - title: Lékárna.cz
+    desc: Reviving our Company with Reliable Data
+  - title: Pietro Filipi
+    desc: Revenue reporting, inventory, basic reports for e-commerce, NPS, logistics, and warehouse management within two weeks!
 - template: review
   block: review
   list: